General “about” stuff

 Unfortunately, time constraints these days may keep from enthusiastically jumping at offers of “hey, let’s collaborate on such-and-such!” (as much as I’d really like to do so).
 But if something seems a great fit, feel free to drop a line.

 There are the occasional saints who have written to say they want to donate something of pecuniary value.
 As in, copper, silver, gold, and/or not-too-cursed artifacts.
 Allow me to accommodate these fine people!
 Milking the lame “diner” theme to the max means allowing for voluntary tipping.
-So if you want to leave a quid, please do – just click the graphic below or this link.
+So if you want to leave a quid – well, I much appreciate the thought, but I’m disabling the feature for now (due to discontinuation by the operator).
+Maybe there’ll be something in place later.

 Another way to contribute: Set up your own site using DreamHost and this referral link (or this one to save $50 on Unlimited shared hosting), either of which sends a bit of copper to pay for the site’s hosting fees.